Aspiration vs. SoFi Money: Which Online Banking Option is Better?

 Meanwhile SoFi Money asks for nothing in return.
-To be fair, they do have a couple of fees such as a replacement fee for your second replacement debit card and a stop payment fee of $20.
-Still most customers will be able to use their services without spending a dime — and won’t need to feel any shame about it.
+As a result, most customers will be able to use their services without spending a dime — and won’t need to feel any shame about it.

 Something I complained about in my review of Aspiration is that it seemed transfers took a while and just hung in pending without updates.
 That’s why I was pleased to see that, when I first set up a transfer to SoFi Money, it told me exactly when my funds would be available.
 For larger transfers, this may actually happen in a couple of stages but it will tell you both dates before you even initiate the transfer.
 This is a small touch but one that I truly appreciate.

 With this being the 21st century, it should be no surprise that both Aspiration and SoFi Money allow you to manage your accounts via mobile apps as well.
 These will allow you to transfer money, view transactions, and more.
 Unfortunately these applications also have their shortcomings.

 There are four main tabs in Aspiration’s app: Summary, Manage, Impact, and Setting.
-The most useful tab for me is Manage where you’ll be able to deposit checks, set up transfers, and more.
-One quirk here is that, while you transfer money from accounts you’ve already linked, you’ll need to set up additional accounts via their desktop site for some reason.
+The most useful tab for me is Manage where you’re able to deposit checks, set up transfers, and more.
+One quirk here is that, while you can transfer money from accounts you’ve already linked, you’ll need to set up any additional accounts via their desktop site for some reason.
 Nevertheless it’s a serviceable app that fits most of my needs.